 Our goal is to accelerate the progress of the research projects we support.
 We ask that teams identify a point-person (can be a PI) to coordinate with us so we can best respond to project challenges as they arise.
 We are here to advise on statistical methods, best practices, and the mechanics of using our infrastructure.
 Some of the types of problems we can help you address include:

-- Data workflows for combining large, heterogenous data from multiple sources (including web APIs), normalizing and organizing this data in a format suitable for analysis.
+- Data management for combining large, heterogenous data from multiple sources (including web APIs), normalizing and organizing this data in a format suitable for analysis, including database creation and access, and data publication.

-- Statistical questions, such as choosing between different analytical approaches for a given problem, dealing with high-dimensional data or data of various quality and resolution.
+- Statistics, such as choosing between different analytical approaches for a given problem, dealing with high-dimensional data or data of various quality and resolution.

-- Programming challenges related to the implementation of a method, or the adaptation of existing code to run optimally on SESYNC's computational infrastructure.
+- Programming related to the implementation of a method, the adaptation of existing code to run optimally on SESYNC's computational infrastructure, and code review.

-- Effective visualizations for exploratory data analysis or publication/dissemination of results.
+- Visualizations for exploratory data analysis or publication/dissemination of results.

 Specific ways in which SESYNC research computing support staff have contributed their expertise to project include: